gene-git/ssl-mgr/README.rst

 Since each service has its own certificate, each has its own X509 name which describe what it is.
 This includes things like Common Name, Alternative Names and organization.
-In our case this also includes info about the keys to be used and which entity is provides the signed certificate.
+In this case it includes info about the keys to be used and which entity is provides the signed certificate.

 Each service has it's information provided by a service file.
 It has all the information